ericx00/carbonlock/README.md

 ---

 **Summary:**
-Your project is a working dapp prototype for carbon credit contracts.
+our project is a working dapp prototype for carbon credit contracts.
 Fix the UI update by ensuring `loadContracts()` is called after contract creation and check for errors.
 With some enhancements, you can make this a real, production-ready decentralized application.